 Who doesn’t want to live forever?

-It might not happen anytime soon but, pioneering fields like cryonics are giving people hope that we can expect something in the near future.
+It might not happen anytime soon, but pioneering fields like cryonics give people hope that we can expect something in the near future.

-These centres, store posthumous bodies in vats filled with liquid nitrogen in bone-chilling temperatures.
+These centers, store posthumous bodies in vats filled with liquid nitrogen at bone-chilling temperatures.
 The idea behind it is, that people who died of incurable diseases may be revived later.
 Bodies are stored head down to ensure that the brain is dipped in the liquid, in case of a leak.

 3. Mortal Mystery